pao/StrPack.jl/README.md

 WARNING
 =======

-This package is only semi maintained.
-While it has been updated to work correctly on Julia 0.5, there are no guarantees of correctness beyond the existing package tests.
+This package is only semi-maintained.
+While it has been updated to work without warnings on Julia 0.5, there are no guarantees of correctness beyond the existing package tests.
 Use at your own risk.